Double Buggle (Kyle Mooney, Beck Bennett, Anna Bezahler, Isabella Escalante)

 What is this now?

 That's where people finger bang is the best sentence.
+No, no, no, no.

 Finger bang in a party bus.
+Finger bang in a party bus.

+Finger bang in a party bus.
 Oh, Kyle M, is that a song?

-Yeah, you know, I like to try to keep myself a little outside of the blue material, a little cleaner.
+Yeah, you know, I like to try to keep my stuff a little like outside of the blue material, a little bit cleaner.
+But like, if we could come up with

+No, it's actually fully clean.
 There's not really a lot of explicit stuff

-happening, but you know, maybe, sorry, the phrase is finger banging in the party bus.
+Sorry, the phrase is finger banging in the party bus.
+Finger bang in the party bus.

-So, what if it's like finger fun,
+So, what if it's like finger fun?

-finger fun in the party bus.
+Finger fun in the party bus.
+Say party bus, yeah.

 You can definitely say party bus.

-uh hand in hand, hand in hand,
+hand in hand, hand in hand.
+I like this word.

-hand in hand as the carriage goes, hand in hand on the road,
+Hand in hand as the carriage goes, hand in hand on the road.

-something else is happening,
+Something else is happening.

 need some snacks.